zzzprojects/docs/entityframework.net/pages/saving-data/fastest-way-to-insert.md

 ## What's the fastest way to insert?

-When you want to insert hundreds, thousands, or millions of entities, and your application suffers from performances issues.
+When you want to insert hundreds, thousands, or millions of entities, and your application suffers from performance issues.

 ### StackOverflow Related Questions